Glossary of Terms

 - Consistency: the ability to anticipate and assure material performance

-- confidence: proven ways to improve quality and processes and deliver better products).
+- Confidence: proven ways to improve quality and processes and deliver better products).

 Surface Intelligence is about measurement, but also about alignment.
-It gives organizations a common language, data to innovate and the ability to continually improve.
+It gives organizations a common language, data to innovate, and the ability to continually improve.

 Surface Preparation is the process of generating a surface that is acceptable to the application of an adhesive or coating.
 Surface preparation techniques include plasma treatment, abrasion, washing, vapor degreasing, etc.

 Surface Tension is the surface energy of a liquid, usually expressed in dynes/cm.
-It is the excess chemical potential of molecules in the surface of the liquid compared to the bulk of the liquid.
+It is the excess chemical potential of molecules on the surface of the liquid compared to the bulk of the liquid.
 Surface tension is a measure of the strength of attraction of liquid molecules for each other: high surface tension liquids have strong intermolecular attractions.

 Surface Treatment is any process applied to a surface of a material to obtain desired surface properties, such as improved adhesion or corrosion resistance.
 Surface treatments include processes such as anodizing of metals or corona, plasma, and flame treatment of polymers.

-Surfactant is a compound that tends to migrate to the surface of a liquid or to the interface of a liquid with another liquid or solid, and acts to lower the liquid surface tension and improve wetting.
+Surfactant is a compound that tends to migrate to the surface of a liquid or to the interface of a liquid with another liquid or solid and acts to lower the liquid surface tension and improve wetting.
 Surfactants are a major component of most aqueous cleaners.
 Improper rinsing tends to leave surfactant residue on surfaces that can interfere with downstream processing, such as coating or bonding.

 Thermoplastic polymers have chains that are connected to each other only by physical entanglements.
 They are frequently processable by heat (e.g. injection molding, thermoforming).